marchaefner/jedit-CoffeeScriptSideKick/README.md

 # CoffeeScript SideKick Plugin for jEdit

-This [jEdit][] plugin provides a simple SideKick parser for the [CoffeeScript][] language.
+This [jEdit][] plugin provides a SideKick parser for the [CoffeeScript][] language.

 The SideKick tree represents (most) classes and functions according to their position in the source code.
-In Cakefiles tasks will also be added to the tree.
+In Cakefiles, tasks will also be added to the tree.
 Errors encountered while parsing will be forwarded to ErrorList.

 This plugin uses a modified version of CoffeeScript 1.4.0 which runs inside the Rhino JavaScript engine.

-## Installation

-Copy `CoffeeScriptParser.jar` from the `dist` folder into your jEdit plugin folder (e.g. `~/.jedit/jars`) and then activate it in the Plugin Manager.

 ## Building